Real-time Spatial Retrieval Augmented Generation for Urban Environments

 Additionally, the potential of providing the LLM with the ontology associated with each type of entity, as defined in the Smart Data Models, has not yet been explored.
-This structured and natural language information could help the model more accurately interpret the meaning of each property and the relationships between entities.
+This structured and natural language information could help the model more accurately interpret the meaning of each property and the relationships between entities and would enable the resolution of multi-hop queries through the implementation of an MCP service.
 Another promising line of research involves investigating the use of LLMs for the automatic generation of queries in NGSI-LD format, or alternatively, training specialized (fine-tuned) models capable of translating natural language queries into that format more efficiently and accurately.
 Furthermore, the LLM’s ability to autonomously navigate through the entity graph has not been thoroughly evaluated.
-This functionality could enable dynamic context expansion, potentially improving system performance in complex reasoning, information retrieval, and task execution scenario adding agentic capabilities to the system.
+This functionality could enable dynamic context expansion, multi-hop query resolution and potentially improving system performance in complex reasoning, information retrieval, and task execution scenario adding agentic capabilities to the system.